cmac994/meteo-krig/README.md

 <img width="1680" height="280" src="Plots/20180515/kfalts_20180515.gif">

-This repository provides code and example visualizations of techniques used in the methodology of McNicholas and Mass (2021a; in review) and McNicholas and Mass (2021b; in prep).
+This repository provides code and example visualizations of techniques used in the methodology of [McNicholas and Mass (2021a)](https://doi.org/10.1175/WAF-D-20-0222.1) and McNicholas and Mass (2021b; in prep).

 Multi-resolution kriging (LatticeKrig; Nychka et al., 2015) is used to generate 5-km gridded analyses of sea level pressure (altimeter), every 5-minutes.
 These analyses are generated using [MADIS](https://madis.ncep.noaa.gov/madis_sfc.shtml) pressure observations, which include pressure observations from [METARs](https://madis.ncep.noaa.gov/madis_metar.shtml) and [Mesonets](https://madis.ncep.noaa.gov/madis_mesonet.shtml).
 To account for the temporal variability of MADIS observation density/frequency, Kalman smoothing is performed.
 Kalman smoothing transforms geo-spatial pressure analyses, generated with LatticeKrig, into spatio-temporal pressure analyses that are consistent in both space and time.